talpitoo/itportal/src/pages/features/api-based-device-import.md

 category: "all-features"
 ---

+Connect your devices effortlessly using our API.

-Fill a form to create an API KEY.
-It will generate a TXT file with the KEY and instructions on how to use it.
-When executed, it connects to the windows machine running the script, collecting WMI information about the device, and automatically import it into the Portal.
-For Mac and Linux machines, we will import basic machine details.
+Simply fill out a form to create an API key and get started.
+An API key will be generated and sent to you via email as a TXT file, along with detailed instructions.
+The script connects to the windows machine, collects WMI information, and automatically imports it into the Portal.
+For Mac and Linux machines, basic machine details will be imported.